Complex Systems Science

 Stakeholder Type

 The science of complex systems can help here.
 This discipline seeks to characterise, understand and ultimately manage systems with emergent, self-organised behaviour that cannot be characterised as the sum of their parts.
 Human society falls squarely into this category, giving this science the potential to help understand and improve it.
-In particular, the science of complex systems can help us build our future by modelling alternative scenarios and opportunities, while putting humans, their values, and a democratic, participatory governance approach in the centre.
-It should also allow us to embrace desirable emergent behaviour such as coordination, cooperation, co-evolution, collective intelligence nd truth.
+In particular, the science of complex systems can help us build our future by alternative scenarios and opportunities, while putting humans, their values and a democratic, participatory-governance approach in the centre.
+It should also allow us to embrace desirable emergent behaviour such as coordination, cooperation, co-evolution, collective intelligence and truth.

 Emerging Topic: